DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/ToolbarCustomization/description.md

-The **DataGrid** uses an integrated DevExtreme [Toolbar](/Demos/WidgetsGallery/Demo/Toolbar/Overview/) component to display predefined and custom commands.
-To add or remove toolbar items, implement the [onToolbarPreparing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onToolbarPreparing) function.
-Use its parameter's **toolbarOptions** field to access the [Toolbar's configuration](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/) object.
-This object includes the command collection: the **toolbarOptions**.[items](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/) array.

-This demo illustrates how to add the following items to the toolbar:

-- **DevExtreme widgets**
+DataGrid's toolbar allows you to customize predefined controls and add DevExtreme components and custom elements.
+To do this, use the [toolbar](Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/toolbar/).[items[]](Documentation/21_2/ApiReference/UI_Components/dxDataGrid/Configuration/toolbar/items/) array.
+Declare the array elements in the order the controls should have in the UI.

+### Predefined Controls
+An added DataGrid feature makes the corresponding predefined control available.
+If you need to customize it, add an object to the **items[]** array.
+This object must contain the control's [name](/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/toolbar/items/#name) and [properties](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/toolbar/items/) that you want to customize.
+If a control does not need customization, simply include its **name** in the **items[]** array.

+In this demo, we added the [columnChooser](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnChooser/) and added it to the **items[]** array without customization.

+### DevExtreme Components
-Specify a [widget](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#widget) that you want to add and its [options](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#options).
+Specify a [widget](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/toolbar/items/#widget) that you want to add and its [options](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/toolbar/items/#options).
 In this demo, we extended the toolbar's item collection with a [Button](/Demos/WidgetsGallery/Demo/Button/PredefinedTypes/) and a [SelectBox](/Demos/WidgetsGallery/Demo/SelectBox/Overview/).

-- **Custom elements**
+### Custom Elements
-Specify a [template](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#template) for your custom element.
+Specify a [template](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/toolbar/items/#template) for your custom element.
 In this demo, the custom element displays the total group count.

-- **Predefined controls**
-The availability of predefined controls depends on whether a specific **DataGrid** feature is enabled.
-For example, this demo enables the [columnChooser](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnChooser/), and the toolbar displays the Column Chooser button.
-You can customize the predefined controls in the **onToolbarPreparing** function.
-Refer to its [description](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onToolbarPreparing) for a code example.